-Implementing countries meet regularly ahead of Board meetings and are kept aware of strategic policy issues through National Secretariat Circulars.
+Implementing countries from all regions meet regularly ahead of Board meetings and are kept aware of strategic policy issues through National Secretariat Circulars.
+Ahead of each EITI Board meeting, the Constituency Lead will convene an Implement Country Constituency meeting (virtual and where possible in person).
 Implementing country Board members are expected to reach out regularly to the National Coordinators of the countries in their region.
 At a minimum this should happen ahead of every Board meeting.
 The International Secretariat will provide contact information for all National Coordinators by regions and is available to set up webinars and teleconferences to facilitate discussions upon request.

-2.6 Complaints
+2.5 Complaints